-The new park, called Aquatica, SeaWorld’s Water Park was originally scheduled to open in the summer of 2007 but this was pushed back to a soft opening date of March 1, 2008.
+SeaWorld’s Water Park, Aquatica Orlando was originally scheduled to open in the summer of 2007 but this was pushed back to a soft opening date of March 1, 2008.
 The official opening was on April 4, 2008.

 Aquatica is a combination of animal experiences, water rides and slides, high-speed thrills and relaxing sandy beaches and will appeal to all ages.

-SeaWorld’s aim is to offer “a high level of service without long lines” and they are slowly expanding the park with new rides, Ihu’s Breakaway Falls in 2014 and Ray Rush scheduled for the spring of 2018.
+SeaWorld’s aim is to offer “a high level of service without long lines”.
+They are slowly expanding the park with rides, Ihu’s Breakaway Falls in 2014, Ray Rush in 2018 and KareKare Curl in 2019.